 What materials do I need to apply?

-You will need a copy of your resume and a cover letter in Adobe PDF or Microsoft Word format.
+You will need a copy of your resume and a cover letter in Adobe PDF format.
 The online application will prompt you for contact information and details about your availability.

 Can I apply if I am not from Vermont?